MeGrimlock/nigmaJS/nigmaJS/README.md

 **Nigma**

-Nigma.js is the class that is currently being developed to include methods which can assist you perform basic criptoanalysis.
+Nigma.js (now index.js in src folder) is the class that is currently being developed to include methods which can assist you perform basic criptoanalysis.

 So far the library includes: